 Chew Sugarless Gum

 If you eat a meal or a snack and do not have the ability to rinse out your mouth or brush your teeth, chew a piece of sugarless gum.
-The gum will help move any food particles that remain away from your teeth and hep reduce bacteria buildup.
+The gum will help move any food particles that remain away from your teeth and help reduce bacteria buildup.

 Do Not Chew Ice

 Chewing ice and hard candy can lead to cracked or broken teeth.
 This is a hard habit to break, but it can be accomplished.
 It is also important that when you eat hard candy that you rinse your mouth out.
-Bacteria lives sugar and this is what leads to tooth decay.
+Bacteria love sugar and this is what leads to tooth decay.

 Watch Out For Acids

 Citrus contains high levels of acid in it and can cause harm to the enamel of your teeth.
 This is also true in some similar fruits, including grapes.
 When you consume fruit or citrus, you should rinse out your mouth to reduce the amount of contact the acids have with your teeth.